 "It's a heavily trafficked area (because of) the homeless shelter, (and) another reason is The Gateway," he said.
 "There's a lot of people who are going to and from The Gateway.
 You have the transportation hub just a few blocks down.
 So a lot of buses go down (200 South).
 And of course you have the TRAX train."

 Matt Minkevitch, executive director of the Road Home, said his organization understands that the project is designed to promote safety along 200 South.

-"We expect that the proposed fence is being installed to provide greater safety for pedestrians," Minkevitch told the Deseret News in an email.9 comments on this story
+"We expect that the proposed fence is being installed to provide greater safety for pedestrians," Minkevitch told the Deseret News in an email.

 The fence will make it impossible for pedestrians to jaywalk, Rojas said.

 "We're just trying to encourage pedestrians to use the marked crosswalks" at 400 West and 500 West, he said.